-Enjoy the superb quality of some of Ireland's most well known Castles and Manor Houses, while enjoying the magnificent scenery and Irish hospitality.
+A popular Ireland travel package, enjoy the superb quality of some of Ireland's most well-known Castles and Manor Houses, while enjoying the magnificent scenery and Irish hospitality.

-One of the highlights of yours stay here in Ireland will undoubtedly be the complimentary guided tour of the 15th century Castle ruins beside Ballinalacken House by its owner.
-A head for heights is most definitely a requirement for this experience as you gaze out from the battlement ruins at the top of the castle over the mesmerizing west coast of county clare and the Burren region, a karst landscape almost lunar in appearance!
+One of the highlights of your stay here in Ireland will undoubtedly be the complimentary guided tour of the 15th century Castle ruins beside Ballinalacken House by its owner.
+A head for heights is most definitely a requirement for this experience as you gaze out from the battlement ruins at the top of the castle over the mesmerizing west coast of County Clare and the Burren region, a karst landscape almost lunar in appearance!
 Keep in mind that all elements of this vacation package can be customized to suit your needs.

 Your tour also includes;

 Upon your arrival (Dublin Airport) collect your Hertz Car Rental and your Castle’s and Manor Tour of Ireland will commence.
 Your first day’s drive is a short one, bringing you to the southeast of Ireland, from Dublin to Kilkenny.

 Your first stop is the National Stud and Japanese Gardens where you can visit a Horse Museum tracing the history of the horse in Ireland.
 In fact, the winner of the 2003 Californian ‘Breeders Cup Mile’ race is a National Stud horse, the 3rd in the last 9 years.
 The Japanese Gardens are located in the grounds of the Stud Farm and were created between 1906 and 1910.
 They were designed to symbolize the 'Life of Man' from the cradle to the grave.